SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 However, this should not be done until the notification has been successfully processed to make use of the at-least-once semantics that the Notification 2.0 service provides.

 Simply process the message and only return the acknowledgement identifier when that processing completes successfully.
-If processing is longer than a minute or so, the service will resend the notification so the WebSocket client application must be prepared to deal with duplicates.
+If processing is longer than a minute or so, the service will resend the notification so the WebSocket client web app must be prepared to deal with duplicates.
 Duplicates can also occur due to underlying network failures, consumer crashes or perceived failures (slow transmissions) and subsequent failure masking re-transmission attempts.

 A duplicate can be delivered out of order if several notifications are unacknowledged but only after follow-on notifications so should be easy to deal with.